Maria Leissner: Career

 Leissner was the federal secretary of the People's Party Youth League from 1981 to 1983 and its federal chairman from 1983 to 1985.
-In 1985, he worked as an organizational secretary for Rädda Barnen.
-He served as a Member of Parliament for the Liberal People's Party from 1985 to 1991 and became the party leader in 1995.
+In 1985, she worked as an organizational secretary for Rädda Barnen.
+She served as a Member of Parliament for the Liberal People's Party from 1985 to 1991 and became the party leader in 1995.

 Leissner was chairman of the Swedish Committee for Afghanistan from 1991 to 1995 and the Women Can Foundation (Stiftelsen Kvinnor kan) from 1993 to 1995.
 She served as the Swedish ambassador in Guatemala City from 2000 to 2004, with additional accreditations in Belmopan, San José (from 2001), San Salvador, and Tegucigalpa.

 In January 2007 she was appointed Ambassador-at-large for Democracy.
 In April 2012 she was appointed Secretary-General of Community of Democracies.

 On 5 October 2017, she took office as Stockholm-based ambassador of Sweden to Benin.
 Between 2017 and 2021, Leissner served as Stockholm-based ambassador not only to Benin, but also to The Gambia, Guinea, Ivory Coast, Senegal, and Sierra Leone.